Kate wore Prada for today’s events remembering Diana, Princess of Wales.

 This had to have been a difficult engagement for all three.
 Tomorrow they will observe the anniversary privately.

 Frequent readers know we rarely discuss Diana in this space; of course, if it is relevant to an engagement or another element of a post we write about it.
-We have worked hard to avoid, in particular, comparisons of Diana and Kate.
+We have worked hard to avoid, in particular, comparisons between Diana and Kate.
 But today it seems appropriate to write a little more about Diana.

 When thinking about The Princess of Wales, one word always comes to mind: incandescent.